dotnet/arcade/Documentation/TeamProcess/DevGuide/IssueTrackingGuidance.md

 # Adding a new issue
-- If you know which epic the issue is a part of, add the issue to the appropriate epic using the *Epics* drop down.
+- If you know which epic the issue is a part of, add the issue to the appropriate epic using the *Epic Issue* field.
 This corresponds to the business priority the issue contributes to. **If you don't know which epic the issue belongs to**, do not fill this out&mdash;it will be filed appropriately at triage.
-- Annotate the approximate duration (in days) by setting the *Estimate*.
-The times are "not to exceed" times, not actual duration.
-For example, "7" is less than one week.
 - Don't add it to a *Release* or *Project*.
 - Feel free to assign it.
 This will be considered a recommend when it's triaged.
 - Feel free to assign a milestone if you think you might know.
-This will be considered a recommend when it's triaged.
+This will be considered a recommendation when it's triaged.
-- If the issue comes from a customer bug report, file it under the **First Responder** label and place it under the corresponding epic.
+- If the issue comes from a customer bug report, file it under the **First Responder** label.
 If the issue is specifically blocking a customer, assign it the **Critical** label as well.

 # Security issues
 - If the issue has potential security impact, it should *not* be filed on GitHub.
-Instead, file it under [AzDO (dnceng/internal)](https://dev.azure.com/dnceng/internal/_workitems/) and make sure to triage it against SDL's [Security Bug Bar (docx)](https://aka.ms/sdlbugbar).
+Instead, file it under [AzDO (dnceng/internal)](https://dev.azure.com/dnceng/internal/_workitems/) and make sure to triage it against SDL's [Security Bug Bar](https://aka.ms/sdlbugbar).
 - Once filed, file a "tracking issue" on GitHub so that we can keep track if it through regular standup work.
 These issues should be titled something like "AzDO Issue #[Issue Number]" and contain a link to the AzDO issue.
 - All discussion of the issue should take place on AzDO or internal email, *not* on GitHub.